allegheny-college-cmpsc-105-spring-2024/resto-ManasviBantawa/index.md

 # CAFE COKU
 </h1>

-- TODO: look at the raw markdown below for examples of making links, bold, colors, quotes, etc.
-- TODO: replace the content of this file with a description of the concept of your restaurant

-  - This markdown file will automatically become the home page of the website, so include information that you think belongs on the home page.

   - the website formatting is limited to markdown, but [markdown can still do a lot](https://www.markdownguide.org/tools/jekyll/)
 - TODO: As a place holder, add a heading at the end for `Reviews` and make up two quotes to